splaisan/ngs-tools/locus2genes/README.md

 In order to use the **locus2genes.R** scripts, you will need [R] and RScript installed on your computer (done by most package installers including yum and apt-get).

-You will also need the following [R] packages:
+You will also need the following [R] packages (as well as some dependencies):

 * **optparse** [http://cran.r-project.org/web/packages/optparse/](http://cran.r-project.org/web/packages/optparse/) to handle command line arguments.